-The first Toronto Sketch Comedy Festival was presented in 2005 and was inspired by great Sketchfests in Chicago, Seattle, San Francisco, Vancouver, and others.
+The first Toronto Sketch Comedy Festival was presented in 2005 and was inspired by great Sketchfests in Seattle, San Francisco, Chicago and others.
 Since then, the Festival has grown and changed and moved around town, but we’ve stayed true to our goals of providing a big showcase for sketch comedy and creating opportunities for learning and networking for comedians.

 - The first TOsketchfest was produced over four nights at the Gladstone Hotel.

 - The Festival started with 16 troupes including local favourites The Sketchersons who remain the only troupe to have performed in every TOsketchfest

 - TOsketchfest returned to the Gladstone Hotel growing the Festival lineup to 5 nights and 30 troupes

 - The Toronto Arts Council awards the Festival its first grant

 - The Festival Awards are launched and the first Best of the Fest, Audience Choice and Producers’ Pick award winners are chosen

 - The first Best of the Fest Encore Show is presented at The Second City